San Pancho Living

 Those who live here share a strong community spirit.
 Entreamigos is San Pancho’s beloved community center (and bi-lingual library, out-of-school center, recycling center, cafe, thrift store and boutique).

-In 2014, the Dalai Lama personally acknowledged and thanked its founder and executive director, Nicole Swedlow, as an Unsung Hero of Compassion.
+In 2014, the Dalai Lama personally acknowledged and thanked its founder, Nicole Swedlow, as an Unsung Hero of Compassion.
 Visitors are welcome, and may be put to work for an hour or two!

 Circo de los Niños, a nonprofit founded by Cirque du Soleil co-creator Gilles Ste-Croix and his wife Monique Voyer (who live in San Pancho), encourages the artistic, technical and personal development of over 100 local children by teaching them circus disciplines and performing arts.